 The Company has contingent liabilities relating to legal and tax proceedings arising in the normal course of its business.
 Known claims and litigation involving the Company or its subsidiaries were reviewed at the end of the reporting period.
-Based on the advice of legal counsel, all necessary provisions have been made to cover the related risks.
-Although the outcome of the proceedings in progress cannot be predicted, the Company does not believe they will have a material impact on the Company's consolidated financial position.
-However, new proceedings may be initiated against the Company as a result of facts or circumstances unknown at the date of these consolidated financial statements or for which the risk cannot yet be determined or quantified.
+Based on the advice of legal counsel, all necessary provisions have been made to cover the related risks, however, there can be no assurance as to the final resolution of any claims and any resulting proceedings.
+If any claims and ensuing proceedings are determined adversely to the Company, the amounts the Company may be required to pay could be material and in excess of any amounts accrued.
+In addition, new proceedings may be initiated against the Company as a result of facts or circumstances unknown at the date of these consolidated financial statements or for which the risk cannot yet be determined or quantified.
 Such proceedings could have a significant adverse impact on the Company's financial results.